cinnData/MLearning/Examples/[ML-08E] Example - Handwritten digit recognition.md

 Out[17]: (0.914, 0.904)
 ```

+So, using higher values of the parameter `max_leaf_nodes` looks more promising.
+Our final model is:

 ```
 In [18]: rfclf5 = RandomForestClassifier(max_leaf_nodes=256, n_estimators=100)
     ...: rfclf5.fit(X_train, y_train)
     ...: round(rfclf5.score(X_train, y_train), 3), round(rfclf5.score(X_test, y_test), 3)
 Out[18]: (0.945, 0.934)
 ```

+## Homework

+1. At every node of every tree, the random forest algorithm searches for the best split using a random subset of features.
+The number of features is controlled by the parameter `max_features`.
+We have used the default, which is the square root of the number of columns of the feature matrix (`max_features='sqrt`).
+This means, in this case, 28 features.
+Logic tells us that, by increasing `max_features`, we will improve the accuracy, but the learning process (the fit step) will get slower.
+Try some variations on this, to see how it works in practice.
+Do you think that using the default number of features here was a good choice?

+2. Develop a **gradient boosting classifier** for these data, using either scikit-learn's `GradientBoostingClassifier()` or XGBoost's `XGBClassifier()`.
+Take into account that a gradient boosting model is much slower to train than a random forest model with the same tree size and number of trees.
+A model with 100 trees and a size similar to those shown in this example can take one hour to train (less with XGBoost), though you may find a speed-up by increasing the learning rate.